 CoolTVNetwork.com v.
 Blackboard Inc. (D. Del.)—Lead counsel in case involving multifunctional website technology brought against Facebook, IBM, Microsoft, Snap, Blackboard, and others.
 Won invalidation of all asserted claims following Markman hearing.
 Won affirmance on appeal.

 Ingeniador, LLC v.
 Interwoven (D.P.R.)—Lead counsel in patent infringement case involving content management system software.
 Won dismissal for lack of personal jurisdiction.

 Escort, Inc. v.
 K-40 Electronics, LLC (S.D.
 Ohio)—Lead counsel for K-40 in patent infringement case involving radar detection technology.
 Won motion to stay the case pending inter partes review, after which the USPTO invalidated asserted patent claims.

 TechRadium, Inc. v.
 Twitter, Inc. (S.D.
 Tex.)—Lead counsel for Twitter in its first patent suit.
-Obtained stay pending inter partes reexamination, after which the patents were invalidated.
+Obtained stay pending inter partes reexamination, and then invalidated patents.

 Property Disclosure Techs. v.
 Redfin Corp.
 (E.D.
 Tex.)—Lead counsel for Redfin in patent infringement case involving real estate disclosure technology.

 Riggs Technologies v.
 Blackboard Inc. (W.D.
 Tex.)—Lead counsel for Blackboard in patent infringement case involving the provision of training materials.